adpllc/marketplace-sample-payloads/wfn/readme.md

-## API's are categorized into domains for classification
+## ADP API's are categorized into domains for classification

 ### You can find the domains -